fanevanjanahary/UnderMap/README.md

 UnderMap
 ============================================================
-Plugin on QGIS 3 to manage the digitalization of subterranean netwoks
+Plugin on QGIS 3 to manage the digitalization of subterranean networks